nitzansm/Chess/README.md

-chess game with an AI
+Full chess game with an AI

 full documentation will be added soon (when I finish this project)